Kitware/pan3d/docs/tutorials/dataset_viewer.md

 #### Data configuration

 After a moment to load the data from the remote URL, the Viewer will render the default configuration of the target dataset.
+This dataset contains daily weather data recorded over the European continent between years 1950 and 2020.
+When the dataset first loads, Pan3D displays the first array ("hu") at the first time step (01-January-1950).

 ![](../images/1.png)